-All submissions will be judged in each of two submission categories (Oral Presentation or Poster) and cash prizes awarded in the amounts of $300, $200, and $100 to the first-, second-, and third-place winners, respectively.
+All submissions will be judged in one of two submission categories--Oral Presentation or Poster Presentation.
+The Student Presenter must be a high school or undergraduate student at the time of the ShORE event.
+A Student Presenter is allowed to be the the primary presenter in only one of the presentation categories.
+Cash prizes will be awarded in the amounts of $300, $200, and $100 to the first-, second-, and third-place winners, respectively.
 In addition, the public will be choosing the People's Choice Award.
-A number of scholarships will also be awarded.

 Registration for students will include a reusable water bottle.